If you want to be on the program, the email address, lrushbow at EIBnet.com.

 Our young president.

-You know, it's a wonder I'm still together.
+And even in my own staff, it's a wonder I'm still together.

-right all the time except at home and with my staff okay back to the phones.
+I'm right all the time, except at home and with my staff.

-This you didn't misspell that that's right Daisha from Port Angeles, Washington.
+Daisha from Port Angeles, Washington.

-Welcome to the EIB network.
+Welcome to the EIB Network.

-Hi Rush truly an honor to speak to you.
+It's truly an honor to speak to you.

 Thank you.

-Um I am a mother of two young children and I love the country as it was founded and our Constitution um also known as to the regime a domestic terrorist and um I was just thinking about the Tea Party movement a little bit this morning.
+I am a mother of two young children, and I love the country as it was founded and our Constitution, also known as, to the regime, a domestic terrorist.

 Yes.

-And in our country now we have come full circle to what our one of our big problems and our motto should be no representation without taxation.
+And in our country now, we have come full circle to what our one of our big problems and our motto should be, no representation without taxation.

-My husband and I um work three to four jobs between the two of us we're um medical professionals and um we paid a huge amount in taxes this year.
+My husband and I work three to four jobs between the two of us.

-I don't know if it was Jefferson I know that I've said it uh 15,000 times in my own words it's plain old common sense and it it was it was a firm belief of all the founders in you know one way or another.
+It's plain old common sense, and it was a firm belief of all the founders in one way or another.

-You're you're you're exactly right.
+You're exactly right.

 Are they paying federal taxes?

-I mean this is a coming problem.
+I mean, this is a coming problem.

-I mean the money being spent now is money that was to have been earned by your children.
+I mean, the money being spent now is money that was to have been earned by your children.

 Right.

-Exact I want to applaud you.
+I want to applaud you.

-This is this is progress.
+This is progress.

-This is a sign that in it within the arena of ideas within the citizenry.
+This is a sign that within the arena of ideas and within the citizenry, there's a couple of polling data out there.

-So you keep it up, don't get discouraged.
+So you keep it up.

-Eyeball News reporting that administrative assistant Vicky Fonseca says she wants to work, but she doesn't want to work just anywhere.
+Local West Palm Beach Channel 5, Eyeball News, reporting that administrative assistant Vicki Fonseca says she wants to work, but she doesn't want to work just anywhere.

 I want good benefits, Fonseca said.

-I I I wouldn't want to work somewhere where I didn't feel comfortable.
+I wouldn't want to work somewhere where I didn't feel comfortable.

 But some would say beggars shouldn't be choosers.